 It’s worthy of a table-side show, this wilted spinach and green lentil salad.
 You could wear a tie and roll a cart alongside the linen draped table.
 The cart would be set for the fanfare–a large bowl of spinach leaves, and smaller bowls of thinly sliced red onions, seasoned green lentils, toasted pecans, and shaved Cheddar cheese.

-Even if you make this salad for just you and your sweetie, all but the showman should be seated, waiting in anticipation.
+Even if you make this salad for just you and your sweetie, all but the showwoman/man should be seated, waiting in anticipation.
 Five minutes is all it takes to lightly wilt spinach and toss everything together.
-After one bite of peppery lentils over glistening barely warm spinach, your guests will agree this rustic yet elegant salad is worth any wait.
+After they get a bite of peppery lentils over glistening, barely warm spinach, your guests will agree this rustic yet elegant salad is worth any wait.
 Popeye wouldn’t know what to think.

 In classic table-side spinach salad, hot bacon dressing wilts and sliced hard-boiled eggs garnish.
 This vegetarian turn of wilted spinach salad is just as impressive.
 For vegans, omit the cheese garnish.